By James Goldman at Emirates Stadium

 Regardless of Arsenal’s fate this season, Chamberlain will likely find himself with plenty of opportunities to end the club’s silverware drought.
 The same cannot be said for Mikel Arteta who has spent nine years on these shores with nothing by way of silver as reward for his unflinching commitment and professionalism.

-The Spaniard tucked away the spot-kick but was forced into a further battle of wits with Joel in the Everton goal following encroachment from Olivier Giroud.
+The Spaniard tucked away the spot kick but was forced into a further battle of wits with Joel in the Everton goal following encroachment from Olivier Giroud.
 Would Arsenal invent another way to toss away a matchwinning opportunity?
 No chance.
 Arteta planted the ball high into the opposite corner.
 The Emirates exploded.
-No muted celebrations from the midfielder against his former club.
+No muted celebrations for Arteta against his former club.

 Arsenal’s press lounge has undergone something of a refurbishment in recent weeks, the walls now adorned with back page newspaper splashes dedicated to the club’s finest achievements.
 Will they need to make space for the class of 2014 who finally ended a nine-year wait for a trophy?
 On this evidence, certainly.